strongSwan vs WireGuard

 | Starting price | Free | Free |

-| Best for | Linux network engineers building IPsec site-to-site VPN infrastructure on their own servers | Developers building private networks between servers or self-hosting VPN infrastructure |
+| Best for | Infrastructure teams building enterprise VPN gateways, SD-WAN solutions, or encrypted tunnels on Linux servers and embedded devices | Developers building private networks between servers or self-hosting VPN infrastructure |

 | Tags | ||